Key takeaways

 What to know about points and miles cards

 A points or miles card is likely the better choice for people who travel often or want to save for an aspirational trip.
-Many types of rewards credit cards fall under the umbrella of “points and miles” cards.
-These cards include airline credit cards that let you earn frequent flyer miles in a specific frequent flyer program, and also flexible rewards cards that let you redeem points for travel in more than one way.
-Hotel credit cards from major hotel brands can also fall into this category.
+Many types of rewards credit cards fall under the umbrella of “points and miles” cards or “travel” cards.
+These cards include airline credit cards that let you earn frequent flyer miles in a specific frequent flyer program, hotel credit cards that let you earn points towards free stays, and also flexible rewards cards that earn points in a credit card issuer’s own rewards currency and let you redeem point for travel in multiple ways.

 Points and miles cards can also come with useful travel benefits like airport lounge access, travel credits, application fee credits for Global Entry or TSA PreCheck or built-in travel insurance benefits — although cards with the strongest benefits often charge high annual fees.